grnet/archipelago/docs/design/design_entities.rst

 We will divide Archipelago in three layers:

-* The north bound
+* The northbound interface
 * The Archipelago core
-* The south bound
+* The southbound interface

 Northbound interface
 --------------------